From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 Breaking Down The Types of AI Copilots

-The key question to ask as you explore all of the Copilot offerings in the market is, ‘Which ones actually leverage Agentic AI and which ones are still dependent on rule based and NLP?’
+As you explore all of the Copilot offerings in the market, the key question to ask yourself is, ‘Which ones actually leverage Agentic AI and which ones are still dependent on rule based and NLP?’

 Exploring Agentic AI Further

 Unlike passive AI tools that simply provide recommendations or summarizations, Agentic AI can handle complex cases and actions.
-It works based on predefined goals, rules, or learned behaviors.
-Agentic AI can be thought of as having a degree of “agency,” meaning it can independently initiate actions to achieve specific objectives, often in dynamic and complex environments.
+It works based on predefined goals, rules, or learned behaviors and can independently initiate actions to achieve specific objectives, often in dynamic and complex environments.

 The key characteristics of Agentic AI include: